Purvish-Joshi/LLD_Practice/README.md

  1.Strategy Pattern

 🎯 Goal

 The goal of this repository is to:

 Understand LLD and design patterns through code.

 Practice writing clean and maintainable C++.

 Build a reference for LLD interviews and preparation.

 🛠️ Tech Stack

 Language: C++

 Standard: C++17 or later

 📌 Note
-This is a learning repository and will evolve over time as more patterns and examples are added.libraries.
+This is a learning repository and will evolve over time as more patterns and examples are added.

 Feel free to explore, modify, and improve the implementations.